bobtfish/AWSnycast/README.md

 Try terminating one of the machines and watch routes fail over!

-Or try running:

-    sudo iptables -I OUTPUT -d 8.8.8.8 -j DROP

-to kill the healthcheck on one machine, and watch it drop the route and the other machine pick it up.

 # Installing (binary)

 You can install binary release versions onto x68 Linux